JSMarsh813/Reference/projects/ppt/tpn-dev-journal-9.md

 ---

-Still a good chunk left, but getting there!
+Still a good chunk left, but I'm getting there!

-Though I'll be working lots this week so RIP productivity 🥲 But!
+Though I'll be working lots this week so RIP productivity

+But!
 On the other hand, I was feeling the early signs of burnout so it's probably for the best I'm forced away from the computer

 - pagination/endless scroll/ect?